 Professional Work Placement Scheme

 Scene & Heard offers regular work placements for MA and BATE students from the Royal Central School of Speech and Drama.
-We also host regular placements from Clean Break where Rebecca Manley, one of our trustees, was formerly the Assistant Head of Education (Learning).
+We have also hosted placements from Clean Break , a women’s theatre company changing lives and changing minds.

 As part of the animate! scheme funded by Channel 4 and Arts Council England, Scene & Heard received funding in 2004 for three of its children to write short films, which were then animated by professional director Tim Hope.
 Scene & Heard worked in partnership with Tim Hope and Passion Pictures to realise these films, which were screened on Channel 4 and continue to be shown at international film festivals.
 This afforded Scene & Heard a great opportunity to work in a different medium and for the three children involved, who worked one-on-one with professional animators during the project, to see their work produced in a very different public arena.